 If you are contacted, one official copy of your transcripts (and degree certificates, if applicable) must be sent directly from the registrar(s) of the academic institution(s) you have attended (beyond secondary school), or you may request official copies and mail them yourself in the sealed envelope provided by the issuing institution.
-Transcripts must be sent to the address below.
+Transcripts must be sent to:

 UCLA Department of Economics

 Please note that submitted records become the property of the University and cannot be returned.
 If you are a university/college senior, do not risk missing the deadline by waiting for senior-year grades to be posted before submitting your application and transcript.
 UCLA undergraduates are exempt from mailing official copies of UCLA transcripts.